Tianwen-1: Other instruments

+Other observations

+In 2025 Tianwen-1 used its HiRIC camera to image 3I/ATLAS.

 International collaborations

 Argentina's Comisión Nacional de Actividades Espaciales (CONAE) is collaborating on Tianwen-1 by way of the Espacio Lejano tracking station installed in Las Lajas, Neuquén.
 The facility played a previous role in China's landing of the Chang'e 4 spacecraft on the far side of the Moon in January 2019.